antitree/private-tor-network/README.md

 * Enable verbose logging by changing the `./config/torrc`
 * Check permissions for your ./tor folder
 * Delete the files in your ./tor folder so you can start from scratch (or specifically the torrc.da file)
+* To cleanup the environment and start over you can use `docker-compose kill` and `docker-compose rm -ra` to remove them all.

 ### TODO

 * Use an environment variable to choose which version of tor to compile
 * Get rid of apt-get from docker container
+* Wait for someone to yell at me about using scale like this and then move to the new networking

 ### Dislaimer